bitrix24/b24restdocs/api-reference/bizproc/bizproc-activity/bizproc-activity-delete.md

 {% note alert "TO-DO _not exported to prod_" %}

-- adjustments needed for writing standards
+- edits needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- parameter requirements not indicated
+- parameter requirements are not indicated
-- examples missing
+- examples are missing
-- success response missing
+- success response is absent
-- error response missing
+- error response is absent

 {% endnote %}